Your First SDK Integration

 DOactions on that thread - Closes the thread with a

-KNOWrecord that fulfills the original intent - Queries the thread back and prints what the kernel saw
+KNOWrecord that fulfills the original intent - Queries the thread back and prints what the engine saw

 You'll then add canonical references, see how the same body._refs correlate across records, and verify everything from the CLI.